 With electronic health records (EHR), hospital physicians, nurses and other clinicians are able to view the complete — and up-to-date — medical histories of their patients.
-When implemented correctly, EHR lets healthcare organizations securely view patient data on-site and remotely.
+After an EHR readiness assessment has taken place and an EHR system has been implemented correctly, EHR lets healthcare organizations securely view patient data on-site and remotely.

 However, in a bid to quickly transition from paper to EHR, many healthcare organizations opted to adopt EHR solutions without paying enough attention to customizing the suite for their needs (KPMG).
 As a result, these healthcare providers are overcoming issues in terms of inefficiency and end-user problems which could have been prevented at the planning stage.

 The planning stage — i.e., the EHR readiness assessment — is critical for identifying your gaps in terms of hardware, software, processes and expertise.

 By understanding these gaps, you’ll have actionable insights to fix them with the right procurement and configuration work.